 Best Time to Post on Instagram Based on Content Type

 The three types of content you can post on Instagram are Stories, Carousels, and Reels.
-Let’s see when is the best time to post each of these content:
+Let’s see when is the best time to post each of this content:

 When Is the Best Time to Post Reels on Instagram